 We'll discuss each of these educational strategies in the upcoming modules, but first let's take a look in the next section at the psychological process of being educated.
 Understanding the underlying psychology of the process of being educated will help us understand that everything that occurs, both internally and externally, experience educates us.

 Now let's see how we each go through a continual educational process.
-Refer to the illustration below.
-Think of this as a continual repeating process.
+Refer to the illustration: Think of this as a continually repeating process.
 We are educated by everything to which we are aware.
 What we see and hear in the external environment educates us as follows:

 For instance, Bob witnesses Gloria get hit on the head with a wrench someone dropped while working overhead.
 Now let's look at the process:

 It's important to know that the steps in this process are not necessarily linear in nature.
 It's probably more appropriate to think of the educational KSA process as all steps occurring all the time.

 So, why did Bob change his behavior in the previous scenario?

 What he saw affected what he immediately thought and felt, and ultimately made him a believer.
 His actions and experience confirmed his beliefs.